-2.5 Environmental background
+20 2.5 Environmental background

-- 25 The environmental background has been evaluated through the following steps: - We divided the entire electric and magnetic DEMETER dataset into 2 subsets depending on the local time sector of the satellite orbit (i.e. dayside or nightside).
+The environmental background has been evaluated through the following steps:

+- 1. We divided the entire electric and magnetic DEMETER dataset into 2 subsets depending on the local time sector of the satellite orbit (i.e. dayside or nightside).
 Each subset has been again divided into 2 more subsets characterized by different seismic conditions.
 The first one (M_L) is defined for low seismic activity (M≤3, M being the earthquake magnitude) and the second (M_H) for high seismic activity (M>3).
-This procedure is crucial to take into account the nature of the earthquake and the different ionospheric response.

-2. As in Perrone et al. [2018], each M_L and M_H subsets were again divided into 3 subsets according to the level of geomagnetic activity.
+This procedure is crucial to take into account the nature of the earthquake and the different ionospheric response. - 2.
+Each M_L and M_H subsets were again divided into 3 subsets according to the level of geomagnetic activity.
 This division is important to take into account possible signals associated with geomagnetic activity.
-To accomplish this task, we used either the Sym-H index and the AE index.
-The first one is the ring current activity index, which takes into account possible low latitudes geomagnetic activity [referenza].
-The second is auroral electroject activity index, which takes into account possible high latitudes geomagnetic activity induced by the loading-unloading process from the magnetotail current [referenza].
-The 3 subsets correspond to three intervals, that are: I{k,1}: Sym-H= [10 nT, -10 nT) and AE<100 nT; I{k,2}: Sym-H= [-10 nT, -80 nT) and AE<150 nT; I{k,3}: Sym-H≤-80 nT and AE≥150 nT.
-I{k,1}, I{k,2} and I{k,3} correspond to quiet, moderate and high geomagnetic activity.
-Since both Sym-H and AE indices are 1 minute resolution, to assign each orbit to the correct "geomagnetic activity" interval, we considered their behaviour 24 hours before the event under analysis.

-As a consequence, we finally obtained a total of 12 intervals (hereafter $C{M,K,L}$, where the subscripts M, K and L correspond to the magnitude interval, geomagnetic activity interval and local time interval of the satellite orbit, respectively).
+To accomplish this task, we used the Kp index, that is the global geomagnetic storm index and measures the deviation of the most disturbed horizontal component of the magnetic field at fixed stations worldwide with their own local K index.
+The K index itself is a three hours long quasi-logarithmic local index of the geomagnetic activity, relative to an unperturbed day curve for the given location.
+The Kp index ranges from 0 to 9 where a value of 0 means that there is very little geomagnetic activity and a value of 9 means extreme geomagnetic storming.
+The 3 subsets correspond to three intervals of Kp, that is: $I{k,1} = [0, 2)$, $I{k,2} = [2, 4]$ and $I{k,3} = (4, 9]$. $I{k,1}$, $I{k,2}$ and $I{k,3}$ correspond to quiet, moderate and high geomagnetic activity.
+As a consequence, we finally obtained a total of 12 intervals (hereafter $C{M,K,L}$, where the subscripts M, K and L correspond to the magnitude interval, Kp interval and local time interval of the satellite orbit, respectively).